erikeldridge/erikeldridge.github.com/_posts/2017-09-25-team-efficiency.md

 ### Infra product

 Treat internal infrastructure as a product, complete with office hours, support rotations, documentation, SLAs, etc, to enable efficient application development on that infra.
+Mark McBride discusses this in the "Teammates as Customers" section of his post [Coworkers Will Become Customers—It’s a Good Thing](https://blog.turbinelabs.io/coworkers-will-become-customers-its-a-good-thing-1750790f8a59).